alukosdev/ccsp/guidance/owasp-top-10.md

 - Using prepared statements
 - Escaping all user supplied input
 ==- Insecure Deserialization
+!!!
+In 2021, this risk was merged with and renamed to [Software and Data Integrity Failures](#software-and-data-integrity-failures).
+!!!

 +++ Notable CWEs
 - CWE-502: Deserialization of Untrusted Data